The Freud Museum London is Temporarily Closed

 -

-For any purchase made you will be able to select the ‘pick-up in store’ option at the checkout and collect your items as you leave the Museum.
+You can also shop online in advance.
+Please select the ‘pick-up in store’ option at the checkout and collect your items as you leave the Museum.

 -